-In conducting our business, we face a number of risks that may interfere with our business objectives.
+In conducting our business, we face a number of risks that may interfere with our ability to achieve our business objectives.
 Some of these risks relate to our operational processes, while others relate to our business environment.
-It is important to understand the nature of these risks and the impact they may have on our business, financial condition and results of operations.
-Some of the more relevant risks are described below, which may not be in order of likelihood or materiality.
+It is important to understand the nature of these risks and the impact they may have on our business, financial condition, and results of operations.
 These risks are not the only ones we face.
-Some risks may not yet be known to us and certain risks that we do not currently believe to be material could become material in the future.
+Some risks may not yet be known to us, and certain risks that we do not currently believe to be material could become material in the future.

 The significant risks currently considered relevant, potential consequences, and applicable mitigating measures can be outlined as follows: